chhatch/rustyNode/README.md

 ## Running

 `yarn rustChain`
- This will first run `dist/index.js` which reads a single json rule or array of rules from `rules.json` and compiles a rust program to `node_rust/lib.rs` Then `cargo` will format build the rust code.
+ This will first run `dist/index.js` which reads a single json rule or array of rules from `rules.json` and compiles a rust program to `node_rust/lib.rs` Then `cargo` will format the rust code.
 Finally the rust program will run, reading data from `input.json`, executing the rules on it, and saving the results to `output.json`

 `yarn wasmChain`
- This will first run `dist/index.js` which reads a single json rule or array of rules from `rules.json` and compiles a rust program to `node_rust/lib.rs` Then `cargo` will format build the rust code. `wasm-pack` then compiles our rust to web assembly.
+ This will first run `dist/index.js` which reads a single json rule or array of rules from `rules.json` and compiles a rust program to `node_rust/lib.rs` Then `cargo` will format the rust code. `wasm-pack` then compiles our rust to web assembly.
 The next step is awkward.
 We have to do and `yarn install` again!
 The wasm code we generated is going to be used in a node module, so we have to install after the rules are converted to rust.
 Finally, `dist/wasmRules.js` is run reading data from `input.json`, executing the rules on it, and saving the results to `output.json`

 ## What's supported?